dan-frohlich/docker-elk/README.md

 security](https://www.elastic.co/guide/en/elasticsearch/reference/current/configuring-security.html) enabled.
 The [trial license](https://www.elastic.co/guide/en/elasticsearch/reference/current/license-settings.html) is valid for 30 days.

+**Note**: This version has [Canvas support](https://www.elastic.co/blog/getting-started-with-canvas-in-kibana).
+The Canvas plugin requires 2G of RAM durring installation.
+Allocate 3G of RAM to docker.

 It will give you the ability to analyze any data set by using the searching/aggregation capabilities of Elasticsearch and the visualization power of Kibana.